FAQ for Tax Filing

 • J-1 scholars are generally considered Non-Residents for tax purposes for the first two calendar years in the U.S.

-The Sprintax software will help you determine your tax residency status.
-If you are a Tax Non-Resident, you can use the Sprintax software to complete your tax returns.
-If the software determines that you are a Tax Resident, you will not be able to use the Sprintax software.
+The Sprintax Returns software will help you determine your tax residency status.
+If you are a Tax Non-Resident, you can use the Sprintax Returns software to complete your tax returns.
+If the software determines that you are a Tax Resident, you will not be able to use the Sprintax Returns software.
 Additional information on tax residency status is available at the Harvard Office of the Controller's website.

 Can I keep my Tax Non-Resident status permanently?